ishan-marikar/infinite-fun-space/vim/subvert.md

 `:S/insert_mode` matches both `insert_mode` and `InsertMode` (search words with underscores in them automatically match their CamelCase equivalents).

+Typing `/<C-r>/` will paste the last search pattern used (from the search register) into the command line, so you can see what Subvert actually searched for.

 Search across multiple files
 ----------------------------